ManueleBazzichetto/github.io/index.md

 A few words about what I like: stats, spatial analysis, coding in R, and creating maps (see an example here [LOTVS map](https://manuelebazzichetto.github.io/LOTVS_MAP/)).

-_"By learning to do the easy things the hard way, the hard things will become easy"_ (Royale & Dorazio)